 We aim to keep this list as up-to-date and useful as possible.
 Should you come across any funds or opportunities for composers based in the UK that are not listed on this page, please do get in touch with us and we'll be happy to add them.

 What is listed below is largely for professional composers, not students, but at the end you will find a few worthwhile opportunities for composers aged 18 and under.

 Help Musicians UK provide a variety of information about opportunities and guidance on applying.

 Similarly, Sound and Music offer their own directory of opportunities for composers on their website which can be filtered by type, location and genre/interest.

 The Composers Wellbeing Collective aim to provide an impartial 'safe space', where composers can share their experiences and receive professional and peer based support and raise awareness of the issues they face within the industry.

-The Incorporated Society of Musicians offers a range of resources, legal advice and templates for composers, available to ISM Members, along with the following packs which are freely available on their website:
+The Independent Society of Musicians offers a range of resources, legal advice and templates for composers, available to ISM Members, along with the following packs which are freely available on their website:

 - Arts Council England - Developing Your Creative Practice

 Supporting the development of independent creative practitioners, offering grants of £2,000 to £10,000 to take a dedicated period of time to focus on their own creative development.